Wednesday, July 15, 2026

 For example, if the content of the paragraph explains the methods of evaluating links, and the link to the page that explains the analysis of the backlink is present, it would be relevant to the topic.

-If the content of the paragraph explains another topic, the link would not be as relevant.
+If the content of the paragraph explains another topic, the link would not be as relevant, weakening one of the signals of a strong backlink.

 By analyzing the content that surrounds the link, it is possible to determine whether the link is relevant or not.